 Spot welding, also known as resistance spot welding, uses conductive heating generated by an electrical current to permanently join together two separate pieces of metal without the use of filler materials.

 Because of the precise demands of TIG and MIG welding, Electro-Space’s welders are highly skilled craftsmen with years of experience.
-Each welder is a specialist in maintaining close tolerances and squareness while controlling heat distortion, assuring weld integrity.
+Each welder is a specialist in maintaining close tolerances and squareness while controlling heat distortion and assuring weld integrity.

 We specialize in the welding of enclosures, chassis, weldments, and similar items requiring a “molded”, intricately contoured appearance.
 Our welders are also experienced in the complex manufacture of the “tempest” generation of enclosures, which requires a totally sealed weldment to prevent electronic leakage.